-- Evaluation and testing for possible COVID-19 is available 8:00 AM to 3:30 PM Monday-Friday, due to lab pick up times.
+- Evaluation and testing for possible COVID-19 is available 8:00 AM to 3:30 PM Monday-Friday, and most Sundays 12-3, due to clinic hours and lab pick up times.

 Drive By Testing Instructions and Driving Directions (only applicable if you have already had an appointment with a provider and had a drive-by test already scheduled):